UK - Testing Protocols:

 Degenerative Myelopathy Test (DM) (Optional)

 Genetic PLN-Associated Variant Genes Test (this need only be done once in a dog’s lifetime).
-UK swabs are available from the Health Team of the SCWTC of GB.
+For more informatio go to the PLN Research page.

 PLN - Understanding Breeding Combinations (a Breeders Tool - pdf)